Reputation and Impact in Academic Careers: Results

-Fig. \ref{NtCt}(D) shows the scaling relation $\tau_{1/2}\sim c_{p}^{\overline \Omega}$ calculated for publications grouped into logarithmic bins of $c_{p}$.
+The relation between the decay time scale $\overline \tau$ and $c_{p}$ provides insight into the knowledge diffusion rate.
+Fig. \ref{NtCt}(C) shows an approximate scaling relation $\tau_{1/2}\sim c_{p}^{\overline \Omega}$ when grouping publications into logarithmically spaced $c_{p}$ bins.
 Physics and biology differ mainly for the highly cited publications with $c_{p} \gtrsim 40$, whereas mathematics shows larger variation in $\tau_{1/2}$ per citation.
 The $\overline \Omega$ value provides an approximate relation between citations and time.
 In mathematics $\tau_{1/2} \propto c_{p}$, indicating that the impact is distributed roughly uniformly across time.
 However, for biology publications the sub-linear relation with $\overline \Omega \approx 0.30$ indicates that for two publications, one with twice the citation impact as the other, the more cited publication gained twice the number of citations over a time period $\tau_{1/2}$ that was less than twice as large as the $\tau_{1/2}$ of the less-cited publication.
-These differences in citation bursting across field are possibly related to the role of bursty technological advancement, bursty funding initiatives \cite{EconScience}, and other social aspects of science that can give rise to non-linearities in scientific advancement.
+The differences in $\overline \Omega$ are possibly related to discipline-dependent bursts in technological advancement, funding initiatives \cite{EconScience}, and other social aspects of science that are related to non-linearities in scientific advancement.\\